 7) shall set the Refer-To header field of the SIP REFER request as specified in IETF RFC 3515 [25] with a Content-ID ("cid") Uniform Resource Locator (URL) as specified in IETF RFC 2392 [62] that points to an application/resource-lists MIME body as specified in IETF RFC 5366 [20], and with the Content-ID header field set to this "cid" URL;

-8) for the initiation of a private call, shall include in the application/resource-lists MIME body a single <entry> element containing a "uri" attribute set to the MCPTT ID of the called user, extended with the following URI header fields:
+8) for the initiation of a private call, shall include in the application/resource-lists MIME body a single <entry> element containing a "uri" attribute set to the MCPTT ID of the called user or the URI of the functional alias to be called, extended with the following URI header fields:

 NOTE 1: Characters that are not formatted as ASCII characters are escaped in the following parameters in the headers portion of the SIP URI.

+NOTE 1A: The MCPTT client indicates whether an MCPTT ID or a functional alias is to be called as specified in step 8) c) ii) C).

 a) if force of automatic commencement mode at the invited MCPTT client is requested by the MCPTT user, shall include a Priv-Answer-Mode header field with the value "Auto" according to the rules and procedures of IETF RFC 5373 [18];

 b) if force of automatic commencement mode at the invited MCPTT client is not requested by the MCPTT user and: